Jabardasth (TV series)

 Jabardasth is an Indian Telugu-language sketch comedy television show produced by Mallemala Entertainments.
 It was conceived and directed by Sanjeev K Kumar, and later directed by Sanjeev's associates Nithin and Bharat.
 It was premiered on ETV on 7 February 2013.

 The show was hosted by Anasuya Bharadwaj, and is now hosted by Siri Hanumanth.
 Initially judged by actor Nagendra Babu and actress Roja, Babu left the show in 2019 with singer Mano replacing him.
 Jani and Sekhar have also appeared in the show as guest judges.

 The show is popular among the Telugu audience, but it is criticized for its obscene and problematic content.

-An extended version of the show, Extra Jabardasth began airing on 10 October 2014.
+An extended version of the show, Extra Jabardasth began airing on 10 October 2014 and ended on 31st May 2024.
 It is hosted by Rashmi Gautam, is broadcasts on ETV.
 It has been criticized for its obscene and problematic content.
-It is now judged by Khushbu Sundar and Krishna Bhagavaan.
+It is now judged by Khushbu Sundar and Krishna Bhagavan.
 In June 2019, ratings for an episode were in the top five for on Telugu television.

+Nagendra Babu and Indraja made a re entry in Jabardasth in 2026.

 Concept

-The concept of Jabardasth and Extra Jabardasth is, where six teams participates makes a comedy skit performance, generally sitcom which are judged by singer Mano and actress Roja to marks 10/10 by each, where the winner(s) gets cheque prize of INRs 25,000 and a poster of the week will be decided based on the skit performed by winners.
+The concept of Jabardasth and Extra Jabardasth is, where six teams participates makes a comedy skit performance, generally sitcom which are judged by Nagendra Babu and actress Indraja to marks 10/10 by each, where the winner(s) gets cheque prize of INRs 25,000 and a poster of the week will be decided based on the skit performed by winners.